Contact/FAQ

 Bio

 Joel Chan is an Assistant Professor in the University of Maryland’s College of Information Studies (iSchool) and Human-Computer Interaction Lab (HCIL).
 Previously, he was a Postdoctoral Research Fellow and Project Scientist in the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University, and received his PhD in Cognitive Psychology at the University of Pittsburgh.
 His research investigates systems that support creative knowledge work, such as scientific discovery and innovative design.
 His long-term goal is to help create a future where innovation systems are characterized by openness and sustainability.
-His research has received funding from the National Science Foundation, the Office of Naval Research, the Institute for Museum and Library Sciences, Adobe Research, and Protocol Labs, and received Best Paper awards from the ASME Conference for Design Theory and Methodology, the Journal of Design Studies, and the ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD).
+His research has received funding from the National Science Foundation, the Office of Naval Research, the Institute for Museum and Library Sciences, Adobe Research, Protocol Labs, and the Sloan Foundation, and received Best Paper awards and honorable mentions from the ASME Conference for Design Theory and Methodology, the Journal of Design Studies, the ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), and the ACM Conference on Creativity and Cognition.